ZivaVatra/raspberrypi-astro-capture/README.md

 # Sensors

-Back in 2016 or so, when I started this project.
+Back in 2016 or so, when I published this project.
 There were the two camera modules.
 Both are 1/4inch CMOS sensors.
 * Omnivision OV5647 (Raspberry pi v1 camera module)
 	* Fixed focus lens
 	* Max 2592 x 1944px resolution (~5 MegaPixels)